 |0x0014||17 bytes||CP/M DPB|

 Rationale: CP/M filesystems are not self-describing.
 If the disk image was generated by an emulator or utility that is aware of the CP/M filesystem, it may be helpful to record the filesystem parameters used.
-This would also be necessary for round-trip compatibility with the YAZE YDSK format.
+This is also necessary for round-trip compatibility with the YAZE YDSK format.

 The geometry block is optional.
 It contains the drive geometry used by LibDsk when it last formatted a track in the disk image.
 On a 'straightforward' disk image where all tracks have the same format, this will give the geometry of the entire file.